Supply and Demand Estimates and Profitability Outlook

 USDA Summary

-Major global trade changes include larger corn exports for the United States, Russia, Turkey, Ukraine, and Paraguay.
-Corn imports are raised for Canada, Egypt, Mexico, the EU, and Saudi Arabia but lowered for Iran and Bangladesh.
-Foreign corn ending stocks are higher, mostly reflecting increases for Ukraine, Paraguay, and China that are partly offset by a decline for Iran.
-Global corn ending stocks, at 12.401 billion bushels, are up 102 million.
+Major global trade changes for 2024/25 include smaller projected corn exports for Brazil, Ukraine, and South Africa.
+Corn imports are cut for China but raised for Vietnam and Chile.
+Foreign corn ending stocks are reduced reflecting a reduction for China.
+Global corn ending stocks, at 11.429 billion bushels, are down 118 million.

 ---|---|---|---|---|---|---|---|---|